abiyselassie22/IBM-Data-Analyst-Capstone/README.md

 ### Week 1.
 Data Collection

-The data was collected from several datasets (such as Stack Overflow Survey, Github job postings), web scarped and then explored.
+The data was collected from several datasets (such as Stack Overflow Survey, Github job postings), web scraped and then explored.

 ### Week 2.
 Data Wrangling